mozilla/pontoon/specs/0102-documentation-overhaul.md

 - High risk of having documentation out-of-sync with features, as it is more difficult to enforce developers update it when making changes to Pontoon.
 - It is less clear who is responsible to update documentation.
 - Requires deploying and maintaining a custom wiki somewhere.
+- Requires content to be moderated in a different tool than GitHub.